 All applicants are subject to approval from the University of Derby.
 The course will only run with a minimum of 15 enrolments.

-Assessment is through coursework and an exciting range of assessment methods are used.
+Assessment is through coursework and an exciting range of assessment methods is used.
 For assessment, you are required to prepare an IT-based resource relevant to the teaching of maths.
 This is then critically assessed through reflection as to its effectiveness, evaluating the impact on learning in line with relevant learning theories.

 The written submission involves critical discussion and examination of barriers to learning maths effectively.
 This explores the potential impact upon maths attainment and the relationship with achievement and progression.